Generated 2026-06-24, viewed through the bent lens of Build to Think.

 The trilogy — a philosophy by subtraction

-V1 · FEB 2026 codexDopeRat ~700 activities · 0 commits "grind for points" Lab Rat → Free Rat V2 · FEB–MAR 2026 dopeRatGravity 38 components · 2 commits "every tool that fits" Claude API + WebLLM + Supabase V3 · MAR–MAY 2026 gravityDopeRat 42 commits · +sensor layer "measured recovery" Garmin + Hevy · vitality scoring · cron pulls
+V1 · FEB 2026 codexDopeRat ~700 activities · 0 commits "grind for points" Lab Rat → Free Rat V2 · FEB–MAR 2026 dopeRatGravity 38 components · 2 commits "every tool that fits" Claude API + WebLLM + Supabase V3 · MAR–MAY 2026 gravityDopeRat 35 commits · +sensor layer "measured recovery" Garmin + Hevy · vitality scoring · cron pulls

-v1 named the problem. v2 tried every tool that sounded relevant. v3 asked what actually helps someone recover? — cut everything that didn't, and then, this round, learned to measure what's left: Garmin HRV, body battery, Hevy lifts, a subjective sleep tap, reconciled into one vitality score.
+v1 named the problem. v2 tried every tool that sounded relevant. v3 asked what actually helps someone recover? — cut everything that didn't, and then learned to measure what's left: Garmin HRV, body battery, Hevy lifts, a subjective sleep tap, reconciled into one vitality score.
 The pivot from grind for points to measured recovery could not have been written down in February.
 It had to be built, used, and re-built.

 The v3 mechanics underneath the new sensor layer: a 5-mood × 6-emotional-state × trajectory engine; blended scoring; urge surfing with a 20-minute timer and tiered partial credit; parent mode; harm-reduction physics (edible above spliff; alcohol escalates at drink 3+); offline-first with an async Supabase sync queue.
 Deployed on Vercel Node functions with three cron schedules (heartbeat, Hevy pull, Garmin pull).
 You could not have specified “reconcile a Garmin body-battery reading against a subjective sleep tap and a Hevy lift log” in February, because in February the product didn’t yet know it was a recovery instrument.
 It learned that by being used.